-Fact table grain improves the performance of incremental uploads and simplifies data management.
-Normally, when deduplicating records you must create a special column or ‘connection point’ in your project.
-This approach leads to complexity in the ETL process as all attributes that form a unique identifier together must be concatenated, passed to a hash function and then added to the dataset.
+The fact table grain improves performance of incremental uploads and simplifies data management.
+Normally, when deduplicating records, you must create a special column or ‘connection point’ in your project.
+This approach leads to complexity in the ETL process because all attributes that form a unique identifier together must be concatenated, passed to a hash function, and then added to the dataset.

-This article describes where it is helpful to use the fact table grain feature, and how you can set the grain of a fact table.
-We also describe some useful examples from customers who already use this improvement.
+This article describes where it is helpful to use the fact table grain feature and how you can set the grain of a fact table.

 The fact table grain functionality sets a new compound primary key for a table.
 This means you no longer need to use connection points for incremental uploads to fact tables.

 For example, in a billing system that has invoices with multiple invoice lines, each line represents a product bought by a customer and does not have a natural primary key.
-Each Invoice has a unique Invoice ID and you can identify any entity by specifying the Invoice ID and Invoice Line.
-The Invoice ID and line number together form a compound key that uniquely identifies any record within the table invoice line.
-This can be set as the GRAIN of the table.
+Each Invoice has a unique Invoice ID, and you can identify any entity by specifying the Invoice ID and Invoice Line.
+The Invoice ID and the line number together form a compound key that uniquely identifies any record within the table invoice line.
+This can be set as the grain of the table.

-Fact Grain helps where there are extremely large volumes of data that need to be updated regularly.
-However, owing to the effort needed to implement we do not recommend using Fact Grain when projects:
+The fact grain helps where there are extremely large volumes of data that need to be updated regularly.
+However, owing to the effort needed to implement it, we do not recommend using the fact grain in the following cases:

-- do not use incremental upload mode, but only full
+- Projects do not use incremental upload mode (only full load is used).

-- do not contain fact tables with connection points
+- Projects do not contain fact tables with connection points.

-- Simplifies incremental loading of data.
+- The fact table grain simplifies incremental loading of data.
 This is especially useful when working with large fact tables leading to much quicker ETL times.

-Limits: 2-32 attributes or references only (that is, a compound key can be up to 32 columns max)
+The limit of 2-32 attributes or references only is applied (that is, a compound key can be up to 32 columns max).